optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - **B**ound **O**ptimization **by** **Q**uadratic **A**pproximation
 - Derivative free trust region algorithm
-- `nlopt` version has less overhead
+- `nlopt` has less overhead
-- `nag` version has advanced options to deal with noise
+- `nag` has options to deal with noise
-- Good choice for non-differentiable but not too noisy functions
+- Good for non-differentiable not too noisy functions
 - Slower than derivative based methods but faster than neldermead

 ---